Kids zone

 My children have incredibly short memories.

 “What problem?
-Say quickly, please.”
+Tell me quickly, please.”

 “You have bird poop on your shoulder, Mommy.”